 1] Run Windows Update Troubleshooter

-Open Windows Settings > Update & Security > Troubleshoot.
+However, if you are using Windows 10, open Windows Settings > Update & Security > Troubleshoot.
 Microsoft has included on this page to fix various problems with your computer.
-You can run the different Troubleshooters to fix different problems.
+You can run different Troubleshooters to fix different problems.
 Among them, you can find Windows Update Troubleshooter.
 Click on Run the troubleshooter button.

 It will open a window, and you need to follow the on-screen instructions.